Employment

 Weekend Per Diem Nurse

-The Hun School of Princeton seeks a dynamic and creative Weekend Per Diem Nurse.
-The Weekend Per Diem Nurses work 12-hour shifts and report to the Director of Health Services and are responsible for personally providing exceptional medical care to our students.
+The Hun School of Princeton seeks a dynamic and creative Weekend Per Diem Nurses.
+The Weekend Per Diem Nurses will work 12-hour shifts and report to the Director of Health Services and are responsible for personally providing exceptional medical care to our students.

 Nursing Responsibilities: